Aamir-Ansari-almost/Sem-3/README.md

 # 🧙 Fellowship of engineeRING 🧙
-Study materials and references focused towards *Semester 3* of
+Study materials and references focused towards *Semester 3* of B.E (IT department)

 ## Table of contents
 - 🌟 ***LabWork - Assignments*** 🌟